 Bio of Gerald A. Sharp

-GERALD A. SHARP began his studies at the age of 12 in the martial arts with Shorin Ryu Karate and Shaolin Kung Fu.
+GERALD A. SHARP began his studies at the age of 12 in the martial arts with Shorin Ryu and Shotokan Karate.
+At age 14 he had his first experience with Chinese Kung Fu studying Shaolin Five Animals.
 Not realizing the long range benefits of Martial Arts practice, he stopped after some time.
-Shortly after coming to Los Angeles in 1981, he began training with many Masters in the Los Angeles area including: Master Xu (Veera Vassantachart), Li Mei Ling, Jiang Hao Quan, and many others.
-In 1990, Sharp would go on to travel to China many times studying the Wu style T'ai Chi Ch'uan (Original Wu Style Form also known as Fast Form) with Master Ma Yueh Liang, son-in-law of Wu Chian Chuan.
+Shortly after coming to Los Angeles in 1981, he began training with many Masters in the Los Angeles area including: Master Xu (Veera Vassantachart), Li Mei Ling, Jiang Hao Quan, Dr. Carl Totton, and many others.
+In 1990, Sharp would go on to travel to China several times over a ten-year period, studying the Wu style T'ai Chi Ch'uan (Original Wu Style Form also known as Fast Form) with Master Ma Yueh Liang, son-in-law of Wu Chian Chuan.
 During this time, Sharp would study the Chen style of T'ai Chi Ch'uan with Master Zhou Yuan Long (Who drew the famous drawings of Chen Zhao Kwei, Chen Fake, Yang Cheng Fu, Jiang Rong Qiao, and many others), and Guo-Ling Chi Kung with Ju Beng Yi (Top Disciple of Guo-Ling).

 Since that time, Sharp has made several trips to China, and has studied Pa-Kua Chang, Hsing-I Chuan, and Nei Jia Kung Fu with Zou Shuxian (Top disciple and adopted daughter of Jiang Rong Qiao), a variety of internal weapons forms and two man forms with Cheng Jie Feng (a top internal forms competitor in China in the '80's, and an up and coming senior instructor of Sharp's generation.).
 Sharp also studied Hsing-I with Jiang Hao Chuan and Deng Fu Xing (Top disciple of Dong Zhi Ying).